hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

 Query Classes
 =================

+The OpenMDAO query system lets the user read in a case record file and filter the data down to information that the user wants.

 The case query system's two key classes are:

-``CaseDataset`` - Reads case data from a file like object.
+``CaseDataset`` - Reads case data from a file-like object.
 The user can access the data using the Query object via the ``data`` property

 ``Query`` - Retains query information for a class ``CaseDataset``.
 All methods other than ``fetch`` and ``write`` return ``self``, so operations are easily chained.
 If the same method is called more than once, only the last call has an effect.

 This diagram shows the relationship of these two classes and their main methods.
+Methods are shown in ovals.

 .. _`relationship of CaseDataset and Query Objects and Methods`: